simeononsecurity/simeononsecurity.ch/content/articles/configuring-your-network_-the-role-of-dns/index.en.md

 ### Best Practices for DNS Configuration in a Network

-As a cybersecurity expert, it is crucial to implement best practices for DNS configuration in a network.
+As a cybersecurity expert, you need to implement best practices for DNS configuration in a network.
 By following these guidelines, you can ensure the security and reliability of your network infrastructure.
 Here are some key considerations:

 ### Troubleshooting DNS Issues in Network Configuration